ten2mushi/liquid_particle_filtering/README.md

 top left plot shows the belief state of the model regarding the target position, top middle plot shows the egocentric heatmap of the belief state -> could be processed by a cnn prior to rl agent.

+model can easily be adapted for multi target signal tracking

-tl;dr: that was a cool rabbit hole to go down to
+tl;dr: that was a cool rabbit hole to go down to, if you find it usefull don't hesitate to hire me :)